 Running a test

-Run a test by having the check box selected for a test and clicking the Test button.
+Run a test by selecting the check box for a test and clicking the Test button.

 Tip: To view additional information about a test, click its paperclip icon.

 After the test is run, the result is shown.
 These can include the following: